lun200/emload.premium/README.md

 .

 emload.com is a pro website that stores all kind of medias (videos and photos) and makes it available to any user anytime he wants it via a sharable link.
-The Price for 1 Month subscription plan is about 30 dollars.
-The Benefits are:
+The Price for one Month subscription plan is about 30 dollars.
+The Benefits of owning a personal premium account or voucher key are:
 Ad-free sharing & downloads,
 500 GB Storage,
 2 TB Bandwidth,